Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 }
 ```

 Note that folders that are not "index" do not have the "shared"-key, as all information about shares in a VOLUME are stored in "index".
+The index file also has the URL of the VOLUME in the "root" attribute

 The version is a SHA-256 hash built with the following rule:
 ```